 Why Creation Sabbath?

-When was the last time your church recognized God’s power as Creator and found assurance from His acts of creation during the worship service?
+When was the last time your church took time to specifically recognize God’s power and grace as Creator and Redeemer?

-By designating October 22, 2016 as Creation Sabbath, we are “acknowledging God as our Creator and the implications that this biblical teaching has for us . . . . to create a worldwide sense of unity in promoting this belief in a positive light.”
+By designating the fourth Sabbath in October every year as Creation Sabbath, the Seventh-day Adventist Church is “acknowledging God as our Creator and the implications that this biblical teaching has for us . . . . to create a worldwide sense of unity in promoting this belief in a positive light.”

 Resources & Downloads